T05619/BasicTeams/README.md

 - /teams forceJoin [player] [team] --Force a player into a team (add "true" at the end if you want it to ignore the team limit)

 - /teams enabled [True | False] --Enable and Disable the plugin

+Please let me know if there are any problems!